-This page enables you to place landmarks on images associated with a prerecorded data set.
-You can then make measurements of distances and angles between these landmarks.
+This page enables you to place landmarks on images, or curves on surfaces, associated with a prerecorded data set.
+You can then make measurements of distances and angles between these landmarks, or use the landmarks and curves to help define similar features between surfaces.
 You can also include fiducial landmarks located using a tracked pointer in these measurements.

 The landmarks task can be selected either by using the tabs at the top of the task pages, or by selecting from the task menu, or by selecting the landmarks tool in the toolbar.

 The text used to display landmark and curve names in the 2D and 3D windows, and the size of the dots, can both be altered by using the 'graphics font' option in the GUI options configuration menu.